usnistgov/hiperc/README.rst

    opportunity for performance tuning.
 Requires a purpose-built compiler (nvcc, gpucc), libraries, and a compatible graphics card or accelerator.

-`Xeon Phi`_
-   Low-level and loop-level massive parallelism for ccNUMA_ many-integrated-core CPU architectures supporting AVX-512 vectorized instructions.
-First-gen Knights Corner (KNC_) cards were coprocessors, but second-gen Knights Landing (KNL_) devices can run code natively.
-Programmed like threaded CPU code, but with more opportunities for tuning and much greater performance.
-   Only available through the Intel compiler, and requires Xeon Phi hardware.

-Generically speaking, OpenMP_ and OpenACC_ provide low barriers for entry into acceleration; CUDA_ and `Xeon Phi`_ require high investments for hardware and compilers, but offer the greatest capabilities for performance and optimization of a specific application.
+Generically speaking, OpenMP_ and OpenACC_ provide low barriers for entry into acceleration; CUDA_ and OpenCL_ require high investments for hardware and compilers, but offer the greatest capabilities for performance and optimization of a specific application.
 CUDA hardware can be emulated on the CPU using the MCUDA_ framework.
 Proof-of-concept